imdanielsp/UFind-API/README.md

 `virtualenv -p python3 venv`

-To install virtualenv, [click here.]
+[To install virtualenv, click here.]: https://virtualenv.pypa.io/en/stable/installation/

 To install pip

 ### Development

+To activate the virtual env. run:

+`source path/to/venv/bin/activate`

 Before the server can be started, remember to install all of the python3 modules with